Dubai Food City

-Dubai Food City is a new free economic zone development project in Dubai, which is in planning stages.
+Dubai Food City is a free economic zone development project in Dubai, which is in planning stages.
 The food city will be able to hold 400-500 companies, it is meant for the wholesale food merchants.
 Dubai Food City is estimated to cost US$200 million (AED 734 million), its first phase was expected to be completed in 2012.
 The project will be 5000000 sqft in area.